dpi-tta-lessons/html-css-basics/content.md

 ```
 {: .repl }

-The browser just shows: This is a test.
+The browser just shows `This is a test.` ignoring whitespace and newlines.

 ## How Pages Are Laid Out